The Filley Barn Today

 Visitors can see the Filley Stone Barn from the outside at any time.

 Group tours and historical programs can be scheduled by contacting the Museum.

-October 4, 2014; 10 a.m.-4 p.m. is the Harvest Festival when a number of activities will be held at the barn.
+October 8, 2016; 10 a.m.-4 p.m. is the Harvest Festival when a number of activities will be held at the barn.
 Free admission and a great chance to step back in time for a day.
 Antique tractors, horse drawn equipment, blacksmith demonstrations, marble making, plowing and threshing plus more!
 Also vendors and the Gage County Historical Museum will be selling Elijah Filley Stone Barn Memorabilia.
+More information HERE.

 Complete historical information can be obtained from the Gage County Museum or from the information box located at the entrance to the barn.

 In 1867 Elijah Filley his wife Emma, their two sons, Fitch and Hiram and his father Ammi came to Gage County.
 The family lived in a tent until they completed their seven rooms, 1-1/2 story stone dwelling in 1868.
 They called their new home "Cottage Hill Farm."

 In 1874 the farmers were in bad shape.
 They had two summers of drought, grasshopper invasion, and crop failure.
 Many farmers were packing up and heading back east.
 Those that remained needed work.
 Elijah Filley chose this time to build his barn.
 The news that Elijah Filley was building a barn spread fast.
 Men came from all over the area looking for work.
 Men who lived too far away to drive home each night were quartered in tents.